Brenda Andrews, PhD

 Islamorada Investment Management

-Retz Reeves is the international equities portfolio manager at Islamorada Investment Management (IIM) and utilizes a value-based approach.
+Retz Reeves is the international equities portfolio manager at Islamorada Investment Management (IIM).
 Ms. Reeves joined IIM in 2013.
 She has served as a portfolio manager and Co-Chief Investment Officer of the Value Strategy at Hansberger Global Investors (HGI).
 Before HGI, Ms. Reeves was a portfolio manager and Senior Vice President with Franklin Templeton Investments.
-She is a CFA® Charter Holder and a member of the CFA Institute and The CFA Society of South Florida.
-Also, she holds the designation of Accredited Wealth Management Advisor (SM) (“AWMA”) from the College of Financial Planning.
-She received a BBA from Florida International University with High Honors and a MBA from Nova Southeastern University.
-She is a member of the Baptist Hospital Foundation Founders’ society and the Upper Keys Century Business and Professional Women.
-Ms. Reeves also serves as a mentor for Take Stock in Children.
+She is a CFA® Charter Holder and a member of the CFA Institute and The CFA Society of North Carolina.
+Also, she holds the designation of Accredited Wealth Management Advisor (SM) (AWMA®) from the College of Financial Planning.
+She received a BBA from Florida International University with High Honors and an MBA from Nova Southeastern University.
+She currently sits on the Board of Governors of the Community Foundation of the Florida Keys.

 William Rand Kenan Professor of Genetics